The other day, protests turned to riots in Missouri following the release of a grand jury decision.

 History is full of examples of riots, such as the one in Missouri.
 There will likely be another event in the future that will lead to protests just like the ones taking place this week.

 That is part of the freedom Americans have.
 We are given free speech and the ability to show are displeasure with things in a way that very few other countries have.

 But there are limits to the protection of free speech.
-Just as it is illegal to yell “fire” in a crowded theater when there is no fire it is also illegal to burn buildings and other property as a form of protest.
+Just as it is illegal to yell “fire” in a crowded theater when there is no fire, it is also illegal to burn buildings and other property as a form of protest.

-The violence and destruction over the past few days takes away from those members of society who are trying to peacefully demonstrate and have their voices heard.
+However, the violence and destruction over the past few days takes away from those members of society who are trying to peacefully demonstrate and have their voices heard.

-Regardless of whether one agrees with the protesters or not one should agree that they have the right to demonstrate within the boundaries of the law.
+Regardless of whether one agrees with the protesters or not, one should agree that they have the right to demonstrate within the boundaries of the law.

 It is when those protests fall outside the boundaries of the law that action must be taken to ensure that innocent people are not harmed.

-So the next time your team wins that huge upset victory, celebrate the win from your seat and leave the goalpost firmly planted in the ground.
+The next time your team wins that huge upset victory, celebrate the win from your seat and leave the goalpost firmly planted in the ground.